otrekw/azure-docs.de-de/articles/event-grid/cloudevents-schema.md

         // If the request is for subscription validation, send back the validation code

         context.log('Validate request received');
-        context.res = { status: 200 };
+        context.res = {
-        context.res.headers.append('Webhook-Allowed-Origin', 'eventgrid.azure.net');
+            status: 200,
+            headers: {
+                'Webhook-Allowed-Origin': 'eventgrid.azure.net',
+            },
+         };
     }
     else
     {
         var message = req.body;

-        // The request is not for subscription validation, so it's for an event.
+        // The request isn't for subscription validation, so it's for an event.
         // CloudEvents schema delivers one event at a time. var event = JSON.parse(message);
         context.log('Source: ' + event.source);